lacourjansenlab/LH2_Hamiltonian/README.md

 \
 The binary output files can be used as input for the NISE spectral calculation programme, which can be found at: https://github.com/GHlacour/NISE_2017

 Please, refer to the paper "Observation of ultrafast coherence transfer and degenerate states with polarization controlled two-dimensional electronic spectroscopy" by Andy S. Sardjan, Floris P. Westerman, Jennifer P. Ogilvie, and Thomas L.C.
-Jansen (Tanimura Feestschrift, reference will be updated when the paper is published) if you use this code.
+Jansen (reference will be updated when the paper is published) if you use this code.